jdeck88/AmphibiaWebDiseasePortal/content/dashboard.md

 type: "dashboard"
 ---

-This replicates the data dashboard view on current AD portal
+This page will replicate  data dashboard view on the current (production) Amphibian Disease Portal.
+The graphics below are for TESTING only at this time.